 This year the 19th Annual Northwest Jewelry and Metals Symposium is going to be held on Saturday, October 18th at the Washington State History Museum in Tacoma, Washington.
 We’re excited to announce an amped-up lineup of SIX speakers this year!
-Our confirmed presenters are curator Suzanne Ramljak, historian Stephen Fliegel, metalsmith Myra Mimlitsch-Gray, artist Jennifer Trask, jeweler Todd Pownell, and Vivian Beer.
+Our confirmed presenters are curator Suzanne Ramljak, historian Stephen Fliegel, metalsmith Myra Mimlitsch-Gray, artist Lori Talcott, jeweler Todd Pownell, and Vivian Beer.

 Please join us at the 2014 Symposium – Register Today!